The Picks in Brief

 Who Should Look Elsewhere

+This shortlist misses the mark for Google-first homes that expect the live feed to sit naturally inside Google hardware.
+It also misses buyers who want a no-cloud, no-account, no-app answer from the start.
 A house with nobody to manage setup, shared access, or battery charging needs a different category.
 A simple display device or a more basic front-door solution handles the viewing problem better than forcing a senior to become the system administrator.

 What We Left Out

+Google Nest Doorbell stays off this list because it belongs in Google-centered homes, not in the easiest TV-view setup for seniors.
+Blink Video Doorbell cuts the entry cost, but the bargain lane does not solve the display path as cleanly as Ring.
 Wyze Video Doorbell Pro misses because cheaper hardware does not erase app and account friction.
 Logitech Circle View Doorbell is too HomeKit-specific for a broad senior shortlist, and Reolink Video Doorbell asks for more technical setup than most families want at the front door.
+Those are solid products for narrower buyers.
+They are not the cleanest answers for a senior who wants to glance at the front door on a TV and move on.

 What to Check Before Buying